Russia accuses US of stoking tensions with missile test: TASS

 MOSCOW: Russia accused the United States on Tuesday (Aug 20) of stoking military tensions by testing a ground-launched cruise missile, but said it would not be drawn into an arms race, TASS news agency reported.

-The Pentagon said on Monday it had tested a conventionally-configured cruise missile that hit its target after more than 500 km of flight, its first such operation since the demise of a landmark Cold War-era nuclear pact this month.
+The Pentagon said on Monday it had tested a conventionally-configured cruise missile that hit its target after more than 500km (310 miles) of flight, its first such operation since the demise of a landmark Cold War-era nuclear pact this month.

 The United States formally withdrew from the Intermediate-Range Nuclear Forces Treaty (INF) with Russia on Aug 2 after accusing Moscow of violating the pact, a charge dismissed by the Kremlin.